 8. Commit to the Olympic Games

+It is still hard to believe that the NHL pulled out of the 2018 Olympics.
+When the “Olympic Athletes from Russia” takes the Gold this year with a team of former NHLers, hockey fans around the rest of the world will get angry all over again.
 Yes, it is a pain.
 Yes, it stinks to shut the league down for two weeks.
-Yes, it can be a giant hassle, Yes, players could get injured.
-No, the NHL makes no money off the deal.
+Yes, it can be a giant hassle.
+Yes, players could get injured.
+No, GMs and the NHL itself make little money on the deal.

 Still, this should be a no-brainer.